 2. Configure your server to return the proper not found error code (404/410)

-Pro Tip: It is important to have a custom 404 page that gives users options on what they can do next.
+Pro Tip: It is essential to have a custom 404 page that gives users options on what they can do next.
 The 404 page can contain links to your homepage and to your most popular pages and can even contain a search box to help users find what they are looking for.

 This is how my custom 404 page looks like: